Dr. Chad Ebesutani, PH.D.

 To those struggling with immense pain and questioning reasons for continuing, I offer you my thoughts on the world:

-The essence of who we are, and dare I say purpose in life, in my estimation, lies in our ability to become more than who we have ever been—to become our own sort of hero; to find a way to push through the challenges of life in pursuit of a more beautiful, less painful world, for those we love, or will love one day.
+The essence of who we are, and dare I say purpose in life, in my estimation, lies in our ability to become more than who we have ever been—to become our own sort of hero, finding a way to push through the challenges of life in pursuit of a more beautiful, less painful world, for those we love, or will love one day.

 - Alcohol / Substance Abuse